programminghistorian/ph-submissions/en/drafts/originals/wikidata-for-historians.md

 The people we're trying to find are heads of state.
 How should we describe them here?
 Put your cursor in the "property" field, and try typing some terms.
 "Head of state" works.
 Let's leave value undefined by selecting "regardless of value."

-{% include figure.html filename="en-or-wikidata-for-historians-06.png" alt="Screenshot of Wikidata Query Builder form, searching property "head of state" regardless of value." caption="Figure 6: Wikidata Query Builder search for heads of state." %}
+{% include figure.html filename="en-or-wikidata-for-historians-06.png" alt="Screenshot of Wikidata Query Builder form, searching property head of state regardless of value." caption="Figure 6: Wikidata Query Builder search for heads of state." %}

 Hit the blue "Run query" box, and a list of results will appear below it.
 (For efficiency, the service defaults to giving you only the first one hundred results; you can change this.)
 You will see a real mixed bag, including few persons.